Kroc/pling-z80/docs/implementation.md

 The _Pling!_ keyword `fn` defines a new function; it is a special keyword that only the assembler understands and does not exist in the assembled code when running.

 When the parser comes across the `fn` keyword, it reads the next token as the name of the function to use.
-A dictionary Value is created on top of the heap, pointing to the function name just captured.
+A dictionary entry is created on top of the heap, pointing to the function name just captured.

         |< function-name >|<---        dictionary-entry        --->|
     ----+-----------------+----------------------------------------+